kristianfreeman/cloudflare-retrieval-augmented-generation-example/README.md

 # cloudflare-retrieval-augmented-generation-example

 This repo shows how to build a Retrieval Augmented Generation (RAG) application using Cloudflare Workers AI.
 It uses Cloudflare Workflows, D1, and Vectorize to store notes that can be used to generate context for the RAG model.
+You can then use Cloudflare AI's Llama-based models, or Anthropic Claude to generate resopnses.

 ## Installation/Setup